kaimitai/faxedit/docs/doc.md

 ### Next-stage and previous-stage doors

-These doors get their destination world and screen via the stage configuration, and is common for all doors of this type for all screens in the world.
+These doors get their destination world and screen via the stage configuration, and is shared across all doors of this type within the world.
 If the world is defined to be used for exactly one stage, as it is in the original game, the editor will show the destination world, screen and entry requirements here - but you need to actually edit them in the stage metadata if you want to change them.

 ### Door to building

-These doors go the a room in the Buildings world.
+These doors go to a room in the Buildings world.
 The parameters they take are:

 * Requirement: Entry-requirement to use the door (none, key or ring)
 * Destination screen: The building room it goes to